Elimination Diets and the Whole30

 Is There Clinical Evidence To Support The Whole30 Program?

-Whole30 is also effective in lowering blood glucose in those at risk for pre-diabetes and for individuals currently navigating diabetes.
-Several participants were able to reverse pre-diabetes.
-Several individuals with diabetes were able to reach blood glucose targets.
-One participant was even able to stop taking insulin by the end of their program.
+Dr. Moring reported that several participants in the study were able to reverse pre-diabetes.
+Several others with diabetes were able to reach blood glucose targets.
+One participant was able to stop taking insulin by the end of their Whole30.

 What happens after the Whole30?